reactjs/react.dev/content/docs/hooks-faq.md

 >Tip
 >
->Check out [this article](https://www.robinwieruch.de/react-hooks-fetch-data/) to learn more about data fetching with Hooks.
+>Check out [this small demo](https://codesandbox.io/s/jvvkoo8pq3) and [this article](https://www.robinwieruch.de/react-hooks-fetch-data/) to learn more about data fetching with Hooks.

 **If for some reason you _can't_ move a function inside an effect, there are a few more options:**